 Skip to content

-Why Are We Negative? (#2)
+Why Are We Negative?

 As someone who’s spent a lot of time in or conducting brainstorms, here are the most common reasons why we are negative.

-Why we negative?
+So, why are we negative?

 2. We’re conditioned to be negative.

 While I can’t verfify with 100% accuracy the research nor its conclusions, there is plenty of documented evidence suggesting our negativity is built up through formal education.
 For most subjects, we’re taught to learn one common answer through memorization, or to learn a specific yet repetitive way to do a task.
+School rarely asks us to dissect and examine something in more detail to improve something.
+What element could be made better?

-3. It’s a cultural characteristic.
+3. Negativity is a cultural characteristic.

 We often blame our negativity on our culture, specifically how it influences how we live, work and think.
 We define ourselves, or are defined, by ‘society.’
 That could mean our nationality, community or workplace.